aaronpaul10/smartpen_test/README.md

 ## Time Complexity

-The application runs at least O(5n) as we loop through the data 5 times, each with O(n) time complexity:
+The application runs at least O(3n) as we loop through the data 5 times, each with O(n) time complexity:

 * LogParser::Reader breaking each line of the log file.
 * LogParser::Tokenizer tokenizing the data.
 * LogParser::Aggregator counting views and unique ips for each path.
-* LogParser::Formatter looping through the data twice to sort by views and uniques.

 ## Improvements